sxfie/UmbracoDocs/Reference/Common-Pitfalls/index.md

 Generally speaking this method should not be used for the normal rendering of content.
 If abused this could cause severe performance problems.
 For normal content rendering of module type data from another content item, you should use Partial Views instead.

+KEEP - this always crops up - seeing it alot in extended Modelsbuilder Models UPDATE EXAMPLES FOR V8 - POSSIBLY WITH MODELSBUILDER EXAMPLE
 ## Don't put logic inside your constructors

 Constructors should generally not perform any logic, they should set some parameter values, perform some null checks and perhaps validate some data but in most cases, they should not perform any logic.